braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/mobile_push.md

 ### Step 4: Add to home screen {#add-to-homescreen}

-Unlike major browsers like Chrome and Firefox, you are not allowed to request push permission on Safari iOS/iPadOS unless your website has been added to the user's home screen.
+Unlike major browsers like Chrome and Firefox, you are not allowed to request push permission on iOS or iPadOS unless your website has been added to the user's home screen.

 The [Add to Homescreen](https://support.apple.com/guide/iphone/bookmark-favorite-webpages-iph42ab2f3a7/ios#iph4f9a47bbc) feature lets users bookmark your website, adding your icon to their valuable home screen real estate.